sentinel-hub/sentinelhub-js/README.md

 - `S1GRD_LAYER_ID`: id of the Sentinel-1 GRD layer from that instance

 Instance can be created with the [**Configurator**](https://apps.sentinel-hub.com/dashboard/#/configurations) on the **Sentinel Hub Dashboard**.
-It should contain one Sentinel-2 L2A layer and one Sentinel-1 GRD layer .
+It should contain at least one Sentinel-2 L2A layer and one Sentinel-1 GRD layer, whose layer IDs should be the same as set in `S2L2A_LAYER_ID` and `S1GRD_LAYER_ID` env vars respectively.

 `CLIENT_ID` and `CLIENT_SECRET` are needed so that the authentication token can be requested, which is then used in examples that use Processing API.
 The process of getting those two is described in [Authentication for Processing API](#authentication-for-processing-api)